 "The Golden Retriever is found throughout the world but its appearance can vary by country.
 British-type Golden Retrievers are prevalent throughout Europe and Australia and are broader and more muscular with a more chiseled muzzle.
 The coat is generally lighter in color than the American types.
 The topline and hindquarters tend to be straighter than US dogs and the eyes are rounder and darker.
 Golden Retrievers from the UK have coat colors with various shades of gold or cream, but white, red and mahogany are prohibited.
 The Canadian Golden Retriever has a thinner and darker coat and stands taller than other types.
 American Golden Retrievers are lankier, less muscular and a little taller than UK dogs; their coats are darker in color and of various shades of gold with moderate feathering.
 There are differences in the gait as well, which is said to be more free-flowing in US dogs, possibly a result of a more sloping topline and angular hindquarters.
 Males stand between 22 and 24 inches in height at the withers; females are 20 to 22.5 inches tall.
 The weight for Golden Retriever males is between 65-75lbs. and females between 60-70lbs., with the more muscular UK dogs tending to be heavier.
 The British Kennel Club standard is used in all countries except the USA and Canada.
 Some Golden Retrievers from the UK are brought to the USA to incorporate more of the temperament and appearance of the British types.
 However, each country stoutly maintains its preferred type."
 (UC Davis Veterinary Medicine)

 Have you ever seriously thought about the notion that any breeder could imply that they, in some way, could actually "guarantee health"?
 How does one do that?
 Does your medical doctor offer you health guarantees during your yearly visits?
 In short, we can't.
 Not in humans, not in animals.
 Golden retrievers have at least 10 major health risks.
-Anyone who owns a golden(s), are accepting these risks.
+Anyone who owns a golden(s), are accepting these risks and others.
 This list is a little subjective and of course non-inclusive.